 I highly recommend Badass Women of the Bible: Inspiration from Biblical Women Who Challenged and Subverted Patriarchy to all who want to expand their understanding and to spread liberating truth.
 Each chapter includes “What You May Not Know” and “Questions for Theological Reflection,” making the book ideal for Bible study groups, sermons, and personal study and inspiration.
 Written in an engaging, accessible style from the heart of a pastor and the voice of a prophet, this book inspires and challenges us to change unjust systems in order to transform our world with the Good News.

 Rev. Dr. Irie Lynne Session, an ordained clergywoman in the Christian Church (Disciples of Christ), is co-pastor of The Gathering, A Womanist Church in Dallas, Texas.
 She’s a professor in Perkins School of Theology’s Course of Study and an adjunct instructor for Brite Divinity School’s Thriving in Ministry program.
+An avid writer, she’s authored Badass Women of the Bible, Murdered Souls, Resurrected Lives, several articles, and a blog on her website.
 She holds a Master of Divinity with Certificate in Black Church Studies from Brite Divinity School and a Doctor of Ministry in Transformative Leadership and Prophetic Preaching from Colgate Rochester Crozer Divinity School.
 She spent 17 years in social work as a parole officer and as an investigator for Child Protective Services.
 She worked in the nonprofit sector for 22 years, dedicating 14½ of those years to helping transform the lives of survivors of prostitution and other forms of commercial sexual exploitation with New Friends New Life, a Dallas nonprofit.
 Now, as a passionate innovator, award-winning minister, TEDx Presenter, and Spiritual Entrepreneur, Dr. Irie leverages 30-plus years of social work and ministry as Founder and Chief Illuminator of DreamBig, a ministry addressing economic inequities experienced by clergywomen, women in ministry, women of a certain age, and women of color in church and society by helping them leverage their experience and expertise to make a living for themselves by doing what they’re wired to do, and to make a transformative difference in the world.
 She is the single mother of India Liana, a freelance make-up artist and budding social media style influencer.